10qpalzmzmalqp10/How-Streamlit-Makes-AI-Accessible/README.md

 ## What is Streamlit?

-**Streamlit** is a Python-based framework designed to convert data scripts and ML models into full-fledged **web applications** — instantly.
+**Streamlit** is a Python-based framework designed to convert data scripts and ML models into full-fledged **web applications**, instantly.
 It provides a simple, declarative way to define UI components directly in Python code, without needing HTML, CSS, or JavaScript.

 ### Example: